 The Company defines bookings as the total of newly signed contracts and purchase orders received in a defined time period.
-The Company received bookings totaling \$4.2 million for the three months ended December 31, 2019.
+The Company received bookings totaling \$5.5 million for the three months ended December 31, 2020.
 The Company defines backlog as the accumulation of bookings from signed contracts and purchase orders that are not started, or are uncompleted performance objectives, and cannot be recognized as revenue until delivered in a future quarter.
 Backlog also includes extended warranty agreements and STEP agreements that are deferred revenue recognized on a straight-line basis over the life of each respective agreement.
-As of December 31, 2019, the Company's backlog was \$9.6 million.
-The total combined revenues and backlog were \$28.3 million for the year ended December 31, 2019 compared to \$24.9 million for the same period in 2018, representing an increase of \$3.4 million or 13.7%.
+As of December 31, 2020, the Company's backlog was \$14.6 million.

-Management estimates the majority of the new bookings received in the fourth quarter of 2019 will be converted to revenue in 2020.
-Management's estimates for the conversion of backlog is based on current contract delivery dates, however, contract terms and dates are subject to modification and are routinely changed at the request of the customer.
+Management estimates the majority of the new bookings received in the fourth quarter of 2020 will be converted to revenue in 2021.
+Management's estimate for the conversion of backlog is based on current contract delivery dates, however, contract terms and install dates are subject to modification and are routinely changed at the request of the customer or due to factors outside the Company's control.